Personal consumption expenditures is a measure of national consumer spending. It tells you how much money Americans spend on goods and services.

 Americans spent more than one-third of expenditures on goods.
 They spent $3 trillion on non-durable goods, such as food, clothing, and energy.
 Durable goods totaled $1.8 trillion.
 They spent $569 billion on recreational goods, mostly consumer electronics.
 They spent $541 billion on automobiles and $406 billion on furniture.
 Here are the details:

 Why PCE Is Important

 PCE reveals how much households spend on immediate consumption versus saving for the future.
 Higher consumption levels translate into greater GDP growth in the short term.
 On the other hand, a higher savings rate is good for long-term economic health.
-That's because banks use savings to fund loans for mortgages and business investments.
+Banks use savings to fund loans for mortgages and business investments.

 How PCE Is Measured

 One problem is that GDP comes out quarterly, and the BEA estimates PCE every month.
 The BEA uses the monthly Retail Sales report to fill in gaps.
-Every ten years it revises all its calculations based on the U.S. Census.
+Every 10 years, it revises all its calculations based on the U.S. Census.
 (Source: “Methodology Papers,” NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts, Chapter 5: Personal Consumption Expenditures, BEA.)

 Bureau of Economic Analysis.
 "Table 2.3.6.
 Real Personal Consumption Expenditures by Major Type of Product, Chained Dollars,"

 Bureau of Economic Analysis.
 "Personal Income and Outlays, November 2019,"